FAQ: When Do Babies Hold Their Head Up?

 How Can You Help Your Baby Develop Her Head Control?

-To help your baby strengthen the neck and back muscles needed to hold her head up independently, give your baby tummy time every day.
+To help your baby strengthen the neck and back muscles needed to hold their head up independently, give your baby tummy time every day.
 An ideal time to start tummy time is soon after you bring your baby home from the hospital.

 How Should You Support Your Baby’s Head in the Meantime?